joelguittet/mender-mcu-client/README.md

     * `mender-tls`: provide TLS support.
 * `add-ons` contains source files of the mender add-ons:
     * `mender-inventory`: provide inventory key/value pairs to display inventory data on the mender server.
 This add-on is highly recommended and should be included by default.
 It is proposed as an add-on only to give the possibility to reduce the final code size for user who don't need it.
+    * `mender-configure`: provide configuration key/value pairs to manage devide configuration from the mender server.
+Build options of this add-on permit to save the configuration in the storage area.

 The `include` directory contains the header files that define the prototypes for each module of the library.
 They are common to all platforms and projects and they define the API to be used or implemented.